Wacom-Developer/wacom-device-kit-windows/Wintab TiltTest/GETTING-STARTED.md

 Once the driver has been installed, and you have rebooted your system, check your tablet driver installation by doing the following:

-1. Attach a supported Wacom tablet
+1. Attach a supported Wacom tablet.
-1. Open the Wacom Tablet Properties application (from the Start Menu, go to Wacom Tablet > Wacom Tablet Properties) to confirm your tablet is recognized
+1. Open the Wacom Tablet Properties application (from the Start Menu, go to Wacom Tablet > Wacom Tablet Properties) to confirm your tablet is recognized.
-1. Use stylus on tablet to verify functionality
+1. Use the stylus on tablet to verify functionality.
 1. If all of the above checks out, proceed to the next section to build/run the sample application.

 ## Build/run the sample application
-To build the sample application:

 1. Open the TiltTest.sln file in Visual Studio.
 The demo includes all SDK header files needed to build with.
-Other SDK components necessary to run the demo are installed with the tablet driver
+Other SDK components necessary to run the demo are installed with the tablet driver.
-1. From the top menu, select Build > Build Solution
+1. From the top menu, select Build > Build Solution.
-1. Once built, start the solution from Visual Studio Local Windows Debugger
+1. Once built, start the solution from Visual Studio Local Windows Debugger.
 1. As the app starts, there should be no warnings.
-If you do see warnings, be sure the driver is running with the attached, supported, tablet as described above
+If you do see warnings, be sure the driver is running with the attached, supported, tablet as described above.
 1. Behavior will depend on current and previously attached tablets.
-To only show attached tablets, reset settings from the Wacom Desktop Center Backup settings section
+To only show attached tablets, reset settings from the Wacom Desktop Center Backup settings section.

 No stylus in proximity:
 ![](./Media/sc-gs-tt-noStylus.png)